luci/luci-go/lucicfg/doc/README.md

 * **on_new_failure**: Deprecated.
 Please use `on_new_status` or `on_occurrence` instead.
 If True, notify on a build failure unless the previous build was a failure too.
 Ignores transient (aka "infra") failures.
 Default is False.
 * **on_status_change**: Deprecated.
 Please use `on_new_status` or `on_occurrence` instead.
 If True, notify on each change to a build status (e.g. a green build becoming red and vice versa).
 Default is False.
 * **on_success**: Deprecated.
 Please use `on_new_status` or `on_occurrence` instead.
 If True, notify on each build success.
 Default is False.
+* **failed_step_regexp**: an optional regex, which is matched against the names of failed steps.
+Only build failures containing failed steps matching this regex will cause a notification to be sent.
+Mutually exclusive with `on_new_status`.
+* **failed_step_regexp_exclude**: an optional regex, which has the same function as `failed_step_regexp`, but negated - this regex must *not* match any failed steps for a notification to be sent.
+Mutually exclusive with `on_new_status`.
 * **notify_emails**: an optional list of emails to send notifications to.
+* **notify_rotang_rotations**: an optional list of Rota-NG rotations.
+For each rotation, an email will be sent to the currently active member of that rotation.
 * **notify_blamelist**: if True, send notifications to everyone in the computed blamelist for the build.
 Works only if the builder has a repository associated with it, see `repo` field in [luci.builder(...)](#luci.builder).
 Default is False.
 * **blamelist_repos_whitelist**: an optional list of repository URLs (e.g. `https://host/repo`) to restrict the blamelist calculation to.
 If empty (default), only the primary repository associated with the builder is considered, see `repo` field in [luci.builder(...)](#luci.builder).
 * **template**: a [luci.notifier_template(...)](#luci.notifier_template) to use to format notification emails.
 If not specified, and a template `default` is defined in the project somewhere, it is used implicitly by the notifier.